America is threatened with default: how it will affect your life

 Higher interest rates

-If you're planning to apply for a credit card, mortgage, or car loan anytime soon, brace yourself.
-Another consequence of the uncertainty and risk associated with exceeding the debt limit is the rise in interest rates.
+If you're planning to apply for a credit card, mortgage, or car loan anytime soon, be prepared.
+Another consequence of the uncertainty and risk associated with exceeding your debt limit is rising interest rates.
 It affects everything from mortgages to student loans to credit cards.

 Beyond your personal finances, higher interest rates are taking taxpayer money away from other much-needed federal investments such as infrastructure and education.